Suor/funcy/docs/colls.rst

 .. function:: select_values(pred, coll)

-    Select part of a dict or a collection of pairs with values passing given predicate.
+    Select part of a dict or a collection of pairs with values passing the given predicate.

     Strip falsy values from dict::